Skip to content Skip to footer

 Subscriptions at the end of the open web

-Pepe Cerezo, digital monetization consultant and specialist in digital journalism and new business models, set the scene at in Madrid, sharing his research on the state of subscriptions and digital reader revenue models given the end of the open web.
+Pepe Cerezo, digital monetization consultant and specialist in digital journalism and new business models, set the scene at The Audiencers' Festival in Madrid, sharing his research on the state of subscriptions and digital reader revenue models given the end of the open web.

 As for Chat GPT and generative AI, there's little doubt that it will transform the industry as much, if not more, than the advent of the internet did.
 Beyond offering new experiences in personalization, distribution and monetization, generative AI also changes the very nature of content creation and production in every format – text, audio, image and video.